Broken Tooth Abscess Symptoms and Causes

+Are you suffering from a broken tooth infection symptoms?
+Our highly skilled dentists at URBN Dental are here to help.
 You can break a tooth in several ways.
 Many times, a tooth that breaks is already in poor condition.
-A perfectly healthy tooth, however, can break when you bite down on something hard, or experience and injury.
+A perfectly healthy tooth, however, can break when you bite down on something hard, or experience an injury.
 Once a tooth becomes compromised, bacteria can easily enter and cause an abscess.
 Once the infection sets in, it can expand and cause pain.
 You may notice pain, swelling, or sensitivity to hot and cold.
-Call your dentist for an appointment as soon has you notice pain or discomfort.
+Call your dentist for an appointment as soon as you notice pain or discomfort.

 Recognizing a Broken Tooth Abscess

 When you have a broken tooth abscess, your symptoms may present as mild discomfort at first.
-If you know the tooth is already cracked or broken, it is possible that an infection has started.
+A cracked tooth infection may have started if you know the tooth is already cracked tooth abscess.
 Sometimes you need time to prepare for your broken tooth repair.
 An abscess can begin while you wait for treatment.
 You can also have cracks in teeth that are not very noticeable.
-You may not realize the tooth is damaged until you get an infection.
-Look out for these symptoms of a broken tooth abscess.
+You may not realize the tooth is damaged until you get an infected broken tooth.
+If you are experiencing tooth abscess symptoms, it may include some of the symptoms below:

 - Facial swelling or swelling in the gums